DanielSauve101/techdegree-project-10/README.md

 # techdegree-project-10
-Created API for for Todo list application.
+Created API for a Todo list application.